bhvya1505/Exploring-Hacker-News-Posts/README.md

 The original dataset is **HN_posts_year_to_Sep_26_2016.csv**.
 However, a simpler data set with only posts with comments has been considered for this project - **hacker_news.csv**.

-Refer the Jupyter Notebook file **Basics.ipynb** for more details about the project along with the codes and their explanation.
+Refer the Jupyter Notebooks file **Basics.ipynb** for more details about the project along with the codes and their explanation.